-2.2 The Morpheme -(y)Iş
+2.2.
+The morpheme -(y)Is

-Whereas in George & Kornfilt (1981) and Kennelly (1987) only the syntactic behaviour of the suffixes -DIK and -mE are treated, Kural (1993) makes an attempt to analyse the usage of -(y)Is by contrasting it with -DIK.
-Along the lines of Kural's approach such an opposition could be exemplified by the following pair of constructions:
+Whereas in George & Kornfilt (1981) and Kennelly (1987) only the syntactic behaviour of the suffixes -DIK and -mE is treated, Kural (1993) makes an attempt to analyse the usage of $-(y)I{\$}$ by contrasting it with -DIK.
+Along the lines of Kural's approach, such an opposition could be exemplified by the following pair of constructions:

-(12) a Murat, Berna-yı öp-tüğ-ün-ü hep unut-uyor Murat, Berna-ACC kiss-DIK-P3s-ACC always forget-PRES 'Murat always forgets that he kissed Berna'
+(12) a Murat, Berna-yı öp-tüğ-ün-ü hep unut-uyor Murat Berna-ACC kiss-DIK-P3s-ACC always forget-PRES 'Murat always forgets that he kissed Berna.'

-b Murat, Berna-yı öp-üş-ün-ü hep unut-uyor Murat, Berna-ACC kiss-(y)Iş-P3s-ACC always forget-PRES 'Murat always forgets kissing (=how he kissed) Berna'
+b Murat, Berna-yı öp-üş-ün-ü hep unut-uyor Murat Berna-ACC kiss-(y)Iş-P3s-ACC always forget-PRES 'Murat always forgets kissing (= how he kissed) Berna.'

-Kural (1993: 10,14) claims that the differences between (12a) and (12b) can be accounted for by saying that (12a) expresses the fact that 'Murat kissed Berna' is forgotten, whereas (12b) is about the event (act) itself.
+Kural (1993: 10, 14) claims that the differences between 12a and 12b can be accounted for by saying that 12a expresses the fact that 'Murat kissed Berna' is forgotten, whereas 12b is about the event (act) itself.
 As an old saying goes, however, appearances are deceptive, so two remarks are in place.
-Firstly, presenting these data in the fashion practiced here might easily suggest that (12a) and (12b) are syntactically equivalent, since the objects of the embedded verb have the accusative marker and both nominalized verbs carry comparable morphological material: a nominalizer plus a possessive suffix followed by an accusative.
+Firstly, presenting these data in the fashion practiced here might easily suggest that 12a and 12b are syntactically equivalent, since the objects of the embedded verb have the accusative marker and both nominalized verbs carry comparable morphological material: A nominalizer plus a possessive suffix followed by an accusative.
 I will return to this matter shortly.

-Secondly, in discussing the relation between -DIK and -(y)Iş, Kural (1993: 14) explains for (12a) that 'he forgets that the kissing event ever happened', and in analysing the opposition between the suffixes -mE and -(y)Iş he states (Kural, 1993: 10) for (12b) that 'he always forgets a certain instance of kissing Berna'.
-His description of (12a) may indeed be paraphrased by saying that 'he (= Murat) does not remember the fact that he kissed Berna', that is, 'he (= Murat) does not know whether he kissed Berna or not'.
+Secondly, in discussing the relation between -DIK and $-(y)I\varsigma$, Kural (1993: 14) explains for 12a that 'he forgets that the kissing event ever happened', and in analysing the opposition between the suffixes -mE and $-(y)I\varsigma$ he states (Kural 1993: 10) for 12b that 'he always forgets a certain instance of kissing Berna'.
+His description of 12a may indeed be paraphrased by saying that 'he (= Murat) does not remember the fact that he kissed Berna', that is, 'he (= Murat) does not know whether he kissed Berna or not'.

-As for the interpretation of (12b), I think that Kural touches on a point which is very crucial for the way some of the verbal forms in $-(y)I_s$ should be understood.
-The point is that the 'act' or 'event' described in (12b) is indeed 'a certain instance' (in Kural's words), but more specifically, it is a single in-stance of kissing Berna that is referred to.
-He seems to be somewhat puzzled, however, with $-(y)I_s$, since a comment made later on (12b) is quite contradictory to the one quoted here.
-In his second comment he states: 'he may remember that the kissing event occurred, but have no memory how it happened or how it felt'.
-In my opinion this is a description that would fit a fact, but not a single instance of an act where (12b) is actually about: 'Murat always forgets how he kissed Berna', in which the word 'how' does not refer to 'manner' but to that 'single instance' as such.
-Furthermore, contrary to what has been claimed by Kural (1993: 6) verbs in $-(y)I_s$ cannot be modified for frequency adverbs as they denote a 'single instance' of an event (13a), although his own example (13b) might suggest the opposite.
+As for the interpretation of 12b, I think that Kural touches on a point which is very crucial for the way some of the verbal forms in $-(y)I{\xi}$ should be understood.
+The point is that the "act" or "event" described in 12b is indeed "a certain instance" (in Kural's words), but more specifically, it is a single instance of kissing Berna that is referred to.
+He seems to be somewhat puzzled, however, with -(y)Is, since a comment made later on 12b is quite contradictory to the one quoted here.
+In his second comment he states: "He may remember that the kissing event occurred, but have no memory how it happened or how it felt".
+In my opinion this is a description that would fit a fact, but not a single instance of an act where 12b is actually about: 'Murat always forgets how he kissed Berna', in which the word 'how' does not refer to "manner" but to that "single instance" as such.
+Furthermore, contrary to what has been claimed by Kural (1993: 6) verbs in -(y)Iş cannot be modified for frequency adverbs as they denote a "single instance" of an event 13a, although his own example 13b might suggest the opposite.
 Consider:

-(13) a Murat, Berna-yı ( sık sık) öp-üş-ün-ü hep unut-uyor Murat, Berna-ACC often kiss-(y)Iş-P3s-ACC always forget-PRES 'Murat always forgets often kissing (= how he often kissed) Berna'
+(13) a Murat, Berna-yı ( sık sık) Murat Berna-ACC often

+öp-üş-ün-ü hep unut-uyor kiss-(y)Iş-P3s-ACC always forget-PRES 'Murat always forgets often kissing (= how he often kissed) Berna.'

-b ?Bu ülke-de bebek-ler-in sık sık öl-üş-ü this country-LOC baby-PL-GEN frequently die-(y)Iş-P3s 'Babies frequently dying in this country'
+b?bu ülke-de bebek-ler-in sık sık öl-üş-ü this country-LOC baby-PL-GEN frequently die-(y)Iş-P3s 'babies frequently dying in this country'